-Wear shoes that won’t get damaged if they get wet.
+Wear shoes that won't get damaged if they get wet.
 Loose sidewalk tiles are an epidemic (and the bane of my existence), step on one after the rain and all the water underneath it is now inside your shoe.
-Don’t say I didn’t warn you.
-I particularly love my waterproof Birkenstocks (here) or rubber Chelsea Boots (by Sam Edelman, they don’t even look like clunky rain boots!).
+Don't say I didn't warn you.
+I particularly love my waterproof Birkenstocks (this pair) or rubber Chelsea Boots (by Sam Edelman, they don't even look like clunky rain boots!).
 And obviously, grab your umbrella.

 12 unique things to do in Buenos Aires when it rains